jhuus/BriteKit/api-reference.md

 Get the number of records in the SpecGroup table.

 Args:

-- `filters` *(dict, optional)* — a dict of column_name/value pairs that define filters.
-Valid column names for the Source table are: - ID (int): record ID - Name (str): spec group name
+- filters (dict, optional): a dict of column_name/value pairs that define filters.
+Valid column names for the Source table are:
+    - ID (int): record ID
+    - Name (str): spec group name

 Returns: